 Men who identified themselves as alpha males were more likely to want a marriage.

-Men, says the authors, are seen as the abusers and the dangerous sex.
+Men, says the authors, are seen as abusers and dangerous sex.

 This is similar to the message that Jordan Peterson more recently has been sending out -check his 12 Rules for Life-.

-My Note: It’s probably true that feminism and anti-male campaigning is too strong in universities, but I believe the reasons of decreasing male attendance is, by and large, of different nature.
-Read Date-onomics.
+It’s probably true that feminism and anti-male campaigning is too strong in universities, but I believe the reasons for decreasing male attendance are, by and large, of different nature.

 No Father-hood Control